 The more you are exposed to the sun, the more you will start to see those dark spots appearing on your skin.
-Melanocyte cells darken when they are exposed in the sun and when they start to clump together, you will notice that more moles are developing in your skin.
+Melanocyte cells darken when they are exposed to the sun and when they start to clump together, you will notice that more moles are developing in your skin.
 In most cases, fair-skinned people are more likely to develop with this one.
-If you start noticing more dark spots in your skin that has changed your appearance, contact your dermatologist immediately and make sure to apply sunscreen.
+If you start noticing more dark spots in your skin that have changed your appearance, contact your dermatologist immediately and make sure to apply sunscreen.

 2. Your skin is going to get burned if you skip wearing sunscreen.